You see them on many ingredients lists:

 If you want to buy, contact the company and ask for clarification.
 It’s a pain, but it’s the only way to be sure (or at least quite confident) about whether or not the food is vegan friendly.

 Finally, if you’re in a bind, you can take an educated guess.
 For example, a granola bar with “natural flavors” likely won’t have meat-derived flavors.
-However, there is a chance it could have egg-derived flavor, although probably not too high.
+However, there is a chance it could have egg-derived flavor if it’s a flavor that has “cream” in the name.

-It’s up to you how strict you’d like to be.
+It’s up to you how strict you’d like to be, and if you’d like to take a risk.

 In summary, natural flavors can be vegan, but also might not be vegan, because it covers a wide range of ingredients, some of which come from animal sources.